benburk/benburk.github.io/_posts/2018-12-05-Setting-up-Mac.md

 How to set up mac for development.

 # Mac Setup
-After purging or buying a Mac, you should…
+After purging or buying a Mac, you should...

 ## System Preferences